factset/analyticsapi-engines-r-sdk/README.md

 # analyticsapi-engines-r-sdk

 ## Overview:
-API client library to leverage Factset's Analytics API in R. Each API version directory contains its respective Analytics API implementation.
+API client library to leverage FactSet's PA Engine, SPAR Engine and Vault API in R.

 **`Engines`** - Contains the R API client library.
 It is developed using [open-api-generator](https://github.com/OpenAPITools/openapi-generator).